 TIP #4: Don’t forget your camera, plus sunscreen, a hat and sunglasses if it’s sunny.
 Just remember though to hold on tight to your hat when outside on the deck!

-TIP #5: The boat trips are well worth taking pretty much any day.
-The sunnier the weather and the clearer the skies, however, the more spectacular the scenery will be!
+TIP #5: The sunnier the weather and the clearer the skies, the more spectacular the scenery will be!

-For further details about this great local ferry and boat tour company, check out the Pacific Ferries‘ website.
+For further details about this tour boat company, check out the Pacific Ferries‘ website.